mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 end
 ```

-The `CartpoleConfig` is set to `dummy` as we're not using config in this model.
+The `CartpoleConfig` uses `dummy` because we're not using config in this model.

 ###### Concept